GoodPie/rails-active-mcp/README.md

 - Use read-only database replicas in production when possible
 - Restrict model access as needed
 - Test safety patterns thoroughly

+### Benefits of the Custom MCP Server

+- **No External Dependencies**: Reduced attack surface with minimal dependencies
+- **Full Control**: Complete visibility into the server implementation
+- **Customizable Security**: Easily add additional security layers or checks
+- **Simplified Deployment**: No need to manage external MCP server dependencies
+- **Protocol Isolation**: MCP protocol implementation is self-contained and auditable

 For security issues, please email [security@yourcompany.com].